atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 [\[§703.3]({{ site.baseurl }}/aba/#aba-703_3)]

-The content of raised characters also must be provided in contracted or “Grade 2” braille.&nsbp;
-This type of braille uses the same characters as standard braille but also includes characters to represent common words and letter combinations.&bnsp;
-Braille is read with a light sweeping touch, and braille dots must be domed or rounded.&nbsp;
+The content of raised characters also must be provided in contracted or “Grade 2” braille.
+This type of braille uses the same characters as standard braille but also includes characters to represent common words and letter combinations.
+Braille is read with a light sweeping touch, and braille dots must be domed or rounded.
 The Standards specify the height and diameter of dots and their spacing within and between cells.

 <figure class="img-center">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/Reading_Sign.png"